 Read the online newspaper Weston Patch

-Click on a Class on the left to check out the classmates from your year
+Click on a Class on the right to check out the classmates from your year

 Click here for Class of 1969 reunion info.

 Joan M. Bigham August 12, 1951 - May 10, 2021 Marlborough, Massachusetts